GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 #### Publish callback

-The client can also supply a function pointer to a publish callback.
-This callback function is optional; it notifies embedded devices when messages are sent from the client, the messages are acknowledged by Cloud IoT Core and the client deletes buffered data.
+The client application can also supply a function pointer to a publish callback.
+This callback function is optional; it notifies client applications when messages are sent from the client, the messages are acknowledged by Cloud IoT Core and the Device SDK deletes buffered data.

 This callback function is for environments with severe memory restrictions.
 For example, the callback function helps gate pending publications and helps track the status of large messages in order to free up resources after the messages are published.

 ### Step 6: Disconnect and shut down

 To disconnect from Cloud IoT Core, invoke the **`iotc_shutdown_connection()`** function.
 This function enqueues an event that cleanly closes the socket connection.
-After the connection is terminated, the client invokes the [connect callback](#Step 2: Connect) function.
+After the connection is terminated, the Device SDK invokes the [connect callback](#Step 2: Connect) function.

 Note: Do not delete the context until the the connect callback is invoked.

 #### Disconnection types and reconnecting

-The client checks the parameters of the connect callback function to determine if a device was intentionally or incidentally disconnected.
+The Device SDK checks the parameters of the connect callback function to determine if a device was intentionally or incidentally disconnected.
 See the [**Connect callback**](#connect-callback) section for more information.

-If an error disconnects a device, the client immediately calls the connect callback function again from within the ongoing connect callback in order to que a new [connection request](#Step 2: Connect). the client application can call connect again immediately from within the connect callback.
+If an error disconnects a device, the client application can safely and immediately call **`iotc_connect()`** from within the connect callback function itself, using the same context that was just disconnected.
+This ques a new [connection request](#Step 2: Connect).

-If the device is intentionally disconnected, it retains the [existing context](#Step 1: Create a context).
+If a client application intentionally closes a connection, it retains the [existing context](#Step 1: Create a context) and invokes the connect function again later.

 #### Freeing memory and shutting down

-To free memory after intentially disconnecting a device, invoke the **`iotc_delete_context`** to clean the context.
+To free memory after intentionally disconnecting a device, invoke the **`iotc_delete_context`** to clean the context.
 After deleting all contexts, call **`iotc_shutdown()`** to free more memory.

 If memory needs to be freed after an intentional disconnection, the context can be cleaned up by invoking **`iotc_delete_context`**.
 Further memory can be freed by calling **`iotc_shutdown()`**, but only after all contexts have been deleted.

-Don't call the **`iotc_shutdown()`** function on every disconnection event because the **`iotc_shutdown()`** the destroys the backoff status cache that guards Cloud IoT Core service from accidental DDoS attacks by field devices.
+Don't call the **`iotc_shutdown()`** function on every disconnection event because **`iotc_shutdown()`** destroys the backoff status cache that guards Cloud IoT Core from accidental DDoS attacks by devices fleets.
 For more information, see [Backoff](#backoff).

 Note: In blocking mode, stop the event loop in the disconnection callback and then delete the context.
 In a ticking event loop, delete the context in the next tick after disconnecting.

 ## Standard operation callbacks (connect, subscribe, publish, and shutdown)

 The network dependent functions—connect, subscribe, publish, and shutdown—are asynchronous.
-Although these functions return errors immediately after sanity checks fail, normal operation queues requests in the Device SDK.
+Although these functions return errors immediately after sanity checks fail, their normal operation queues requests in the Device SDK.
 Requests are then processed in the next iteration of the event processor.

 To determine whether a request was successful, provide a pointer to a callback function.
 These callback functions are detailed below.

-Note: The connect, publish, and shutdown callbacks share the same function signature.
-The subscribe callback function requires more parameters.
-This section details the parameters in each callback scenario.

 ### Connect callback